isomerpages/govtech-corp/_for-citizens/Digital Services/Singpass.md

 <summary><strong>2.
 One-tap access to government digital services</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>One-tap access to commonly used government digital services like CPF,
+<p>Log in to commonly used government digital services like CPF, HDB, and
-HDB, and IRAS.
+IRAS via the shortcuts.
 Last used services are also displayed for easy access.
 You can also personalise your list of favourite services.</p>
 </div>
 </details>
 <details class="isomer-details">